 FINANCIAL AID & GU BILLING ACCOUNTS

-Billing Statements: Students who indicate an intention to enroll at Georgetown (by paying an enrollment deposit or pre-registering for classes) will receive a bill from the GU Office of Billing and Payment Services in June for the fall semester and December for the spring semester.
+Billing Statements: Students who indicate an intention to enroll at Georgetown (by paying an enrollment deposit or pre-registering for classes) will be billed by the GU Office of Billing and Payment Services, typically in June for the fall semester and December for the spring semester.
+Electronic copies of the student bill are periodically posted online; upon the issuance of a new bill, an email is sent as a notification that a new bill has been posted online at Student Account Services and is accessible via Georgetown's MyAccess site.
 Each student’s bill will include actual tuition charges and required fees, as well as any other known charges such as room and board for students living on campus.

 Financial Aid Award Notices: Students who apply for financial aid receive a financial aid eligibility notice from the GU Office of Student Financial Services (OSFS).
 All students can view their financial aid notices online using their Georgetown NETID and password to login to their Georgetown MyAccess account.
 The financial aid award notice is not a billing statement.
 The financial aid award notice reports the assistance a student is eligible to receive for the academic year based on the average cost of education at Georgetown and the expected contribution from the student and his/her family toward all of those expenses.
 The average cost of attendance on the financial aid award notice includes items that are billed by Georgetown, e.g. tuition, fees, on-campus rooms, on-campus board plans, and also includes non-billed expenses e.g. books, supplies, travel, and personal expenses.
 Students should use the information in the financial aid award notice to plan how they will pay the amount owed to the University as reflected in the billing statement they receive from the University Office of Billing and Payment Services, and how to pay for other educational expenses not included in the University’s bill, e.g., books or supplies.

-Financial Aid Credited to Billing Account: Enrolled students who have accepted their offer of financial aid and completed all requirements for the disbursement of the aid offered will (with the exception of Federal Work Study earnings) have their aid credited to their student billing account statement.
+Financial Aid Credited to Billing Account: Enrolled students who have accepted their offer of financial aid and completed all requirements for the disbursement of the aid offered will (with the exception of Federal Work Study earnings that are paid via bi-weekly paychecks for hours worked) have their aid credited to their student billing account statement.

 Student Employment Earnings Are Not Credited to Bill: Student employment earnings (including those subsidized through the Federal Work-Study program) are paid directly to the student in a bi-weekly paycheck as they are earned.
 While these earnings must be used to meet educational expenses, they are not automatically credited to student’s University billing accounts.
 Many students use their earnings for non-billed expenses.
 Expected earnings from student employment will not appear as credits against the balance due on the University’s billing statement and students may not subtract these expected resources when computing the amount that must be paid to the GU Office of Billing and Payment Services by the announced payment due dates.

 External Grants and Scholarships: Enrolled students who have reported their outside-sponsored scholarships to the Office of Student Financial Services will receive an actual or estimated credit on their bills for any payments reported.
-Some outside-sponsored scholarship credits may appear as “estimated” if the sponsor has not yet sent the payment to Georgetown, pending confirmation of enrollment or grades.
+Some outside-sponsored scholarship credits may appear on a student's billing statement as “estimated” if the sponsor has not yet sent the payment to Georgetown, pending confirmation of enrollment or grades.

 Third Party Billings: If all or a portion of a student’s bill will be paid by an outside third party (i.e., a government agency, embassy, or corporation) that requires a bill before it will pay, students must present authorization to bill to the GU Office of Billing and Payment Services.
 If the documentation presented includes proper authorization to bill, the Office of Billing and Payment Services’ Third Party Billing representative will send an invoice to the third party to collect the appropriate payment on behalf of the student.